A financial institution that processes card transactions on behalf of a merchant.

 PCI DSS (Payment Card Industry Data Security Standards)

-The aim of these policies was to guarantee the security of credit, debit and cash payments and protect cardholders (people and businesses with payment cards).
-Fortunately, we provide over-the-phone PCI DSS Verification guidance as part of our extended
+The aim of these policies is to guarantee the security of credit, debit and cash payments and protect cardholders (people and businesses with payment cards).
+Fortunately, we provide over-the-phone PCI DSS Verification guidance as part of our extended services.

 Payment Service Provider (PSP)

-PSPs offer merchants the ability to accept online payments by credit & debit cards, direct debit, bank transfer and more.
-For more information visit our Payment Gateway page.
+PSPs offer merchants the ability to accept online payments by credit and debit cards, direct debit, bank transfer and more.
+For more information visit our payment gateway page.